 You can search for every letter or combination thereof in the corpus by just typing it into the search field.
-Your sequence of letters, however, have to make up the whole token
+What you type in has to be identical to the whole token.

-Example: <man> will search for a lowercase <m> followed by a lowercase and a lowercase <n>.
+Example: The simple query "man" or the RegEx query /man/ will search for a lowercase <m> followed by a lowercase and a lowercase <n>.
+Nothing more and nothing less.